Joseph Paul Franklin: Apprehension, conviction, and imprisonment

-Following the two murders in Utah, Franklin returned to the midwestern U.S. Traveling through Kentucky, he was detained and questioned regarding a firearm that he was transporting in his car.
-Franklin fled from this interrogation, but authorities recovered sufficient evidence from his vehicle to potentially link him to the sniper killings.
+Following the two murders in Utah, Franklin returned to the Midwest.
+Traveling through Kentucky, he was detained and questioned regarding a firearm that was in his car.
+Franklin fled from the interrogators.
+Authorities then recovered sufficient evidence from his vehicle to potentially link him to the sniper killings.
 His conspicuous racist tattoos, coupled with his habit of visiting blood banks, led investigators to issue a nationwide alert to blood banks.
 In October 1980, the tattoos drew the attention of a Florida blood bank worker, who contacted the FBI.
-Franklin was arrested in Lakeland on October 28, 1980.
+Franklin was arrested in Lakeland, Florida, on October 28.

 Franklin faced legal action across the U.S. for the next two decades, eventually being convicted of multiple murders, attacks, and other crimes at both the state and federal levels.
-He was sentenced to life in prison and received the death penalty in Missouri for the murder of Gerald Gordon.
+He was sentenced to life in prison and received the death penalty in Missouri for murdering Gerald Gordon.

-Franklin tried unsuccessfully to escape during the judgment phase of his 1997 Missouri trial on charges of murdering Gerald Gordon but was ultimately convicted.
-Psychiatrist Dorothy Otnow Lewis, who had interviewed him at length, testified for the defense that she believed that he was a paranoid schizophrenic and unfit to stand trial.
-Lewis noted his delusional thinking and a childhood history of severe abuse.
+Franklin tried unsuccessfully to escape during the judgment phase of his 1997 Missouri trial on charges of murdering Gordon but was ultimately convicted.
+Psychiatrist Dorothy Otnow Lewis, who had interviewed him at length, testified for the defense that she believed that Franklin was a paranoid schizophrenic and unfit to stand trial, noting Franklin's delusional thinking and a childhood history of severe abuse.

-In October 2013, victim Larry Flynt called for clemency for Franklin, asserting "that a government that forbids killing among its citizens should not be in the business of killing people itself."